-In the church we preach that God is merciful and compassionate; slow to get angry and filled with unfailing love, (Psalm 145:8).
-Then we come home and tell our children that the same God like a quick tempered – spoiled brat, snapped a passenger liner worth $400 million, killed more than 1,500 passengers and left the survivors in shock and misery for the rest of their lives, just to prove that He cannot.
+In the church, we preach that God is merciful and compassionate; slow to get angry and filled with unfailing love, (Psalm 145:8).
+Then we come home and tell our children that the same God like a quick-tempered – spoiled brat, snapped a passenger liner worth $400 million, killed more than 1,500 passengers and left the survivors in shock and misery for the rest of their lives, just to prove that He cannot be mocked.
 Which one of these are they more likely to believe?

-B. Poor planning (Proverbs 21:5) – The Ship had a maximum capacity of 3,327 passengers and crew.
+The Ship had a maximum capacity of 3,327 passengers and crew.
 But it had only 20 lifeboats.
-Those life boats could carry only 1,178 people.
+Those lifeboats could carry only 1,178 people.
 On the night the Ship sunk there were 2,223 passengers on board.
 Only 16 lifeboats were utilized and at least 2 submerged as people rushed to jump on-board.